blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 To create `node.cert` we can run the following command.

 > ⚠️ Please adjust the paths to your kes and cold keys.
-Also please adjust your counter and kes peiord below.
+Also please adjust your counter and kes period below.

 ```
 ./bursa cert opcert --kes-vkey /path/kes.vkey --cold-skey /path/cold.skey --counter 0 --kes-period 200 --out node.cert